igor-buzhinsky/latent-space-nn-evaluation/README.md

 > conda install --name latent-adversarial -c pytorch -c conda-forge --file requirements.txt

+There are no known version limitations, so if there is a problem installing the specified package versions, you may try your luck and install the packages without version constraints.

+If you would like to minimize the size of the installation, you may try installing packages only when you run into import errors.
+Many packages are needed for PIONEER generative autoencoder training which you may not need to run.

 ## Running (MNIST only)

 The starting point is to run the toolset on MNIST, as all trained models are small and already included into this repository.